Shopify/polaris/.changeset/unlucky-coats-add.md

 '@shopify/polaris': patch
 ---

-Changed `Frame` content overflow-y from scroll to auto
+Moved `Frame` scrollbar from main to content and set overflow-y from scroll to auto behind a feature flag